IrisReijnen/SubtitleLive/README.md

     ```bash
     docker pull ollama/llama3.1
     ```
-3. Check if the image is installed by running:

-    ```bash
-    bashCopy codedocker images
-    ```

-    You should see the Ollama image in the list.
+    You should see the Ollama image appear in the docker desktop application.

 #### Step 3: Set Up a Python Environment